Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Preparation

 and

-Indeed, the quantity $I(A:E|\rho^{A,E})$ represents the amount of information leaked by $E$, and the remaining quantity $D(\rho^A\|\rho_{\mix}^A )$ describes the difference of the random number $A$ from the uniform random number.
-So, due to the same reason as the classical case, we can adopt the quantity $I'(A|E|\rho^{A,E})$ as a criterion for qualifying the secret random number.
+This quantity $I(A:E|\rho_{A,E})$ represents the amount of information leaked by $E$, and the remaining quantity $D(\rho_A\|\rho_{\mix,A} )$ describes the difference of the random number $A$ from the uniform random number.
+So, if the quantity $I'(A|E|\rho_{A,E})$ is small, we can conclude that the random number A has less correlation with E and is close to the uniform random number.
+In particular, if the quantity $I'(A|E|\rho_{A,E})$ goes to zero, the mutual information $I(A:E|\rho_{A,E})$ goes to zero, and the marginal distribution $\rho_A$ goes to the uniform distribution.
+In this paper, we can adopt the quantity $I'(A|E|\rho_{A,E})$ as a criterion for qualifying the secret random number.
+The detail validity of the quantity $I'(A|E|\rho_{A,E})$ is given in Appendix \ref{s8-24}.